RSG-Group/rsg-components/README.md

 - IE < 11 unsupported.
 - Versions of Safari newer than 2014-15 supported.
 - Microsoft Edge supported.
-- Opera versions which use Blink are supported.
+- Supports Opera versions which use Blink.

 ## Example